 1. Sachsenhausen Concentration Camp

-2. Ravensbrück Concentration Camp for Women
+2. This could well be the Ravensbrück Concentration Camp for women.

 3. Auschwitz Subcamps in Berlin